CapgeminiCIS/hackerkiste-hackathon/04_Stage_1_AKS_Cluster.md

 After you set up your secrets and fixed the code in your repository.
 You can try to run your workflow.
 To do so go to actions and select the Terraform workflow on the left site.

 ## Stage 1: AKS Cluster
-Now select "Run Workflow" on the right side.
+Now select the created "Stage 1 AKS Cluster" and click on "Run Workflow" on the right side.
+After a few seconds the pipeline step will display which you can inspect by drilling into it.
 <br><img src="./images/runWorkflow.PNG" width="800"/><br>

 ### Workflow Progress